Sunday, July 1, 2012

 Marcie: You mean other than his father being responsible for driving a wedge between us that nearly destroyed our relationship?

 Chance: My family is synonymous with the word dysfunctional.
+They're the personification of that old joke…look up the word dysfunctional in the dictionary and you find their picture.
 You'll find out all about them when you read the book.

 I'd ask you to explain, but I already know what you're going to say.

 Marcie: (laughs) You have to read the book!